leash training for dog

 When you're ready to begin leash training, it's essential first to comprehend why your dog is being stubborn about walking on the dog's leash.

-If they're not comfortable with the idea of being tethered at the end of the leash, we can't expect them to follow the rules and demonstrate proper leash manners right away.
+If they're uncomfortable with being tethered at the end of the leash, we can't expect them to follow the rules and demonstrate proper leash manners immediately.

 troubleshooting dog leash issuesFear or Anxiety